Why should we be the first brokers you contact when considering the purchase of a business?

 We have been established in the South West since 2005 and are the ‘go to’ office for so many of the accountants in the South West.
 As a past partner of an accountant practice for 13 years , and a Chartered Accountant for over 25 years you, as a buyer, can take comfort from the fact that we have filtered out the businesses that we will sell and only sell the best quality.
 There are so many examples of businesses we have sold to buyers who come back to us to sell their business later.
 A great endorsement of trust in us.

-We are based in the South West and as Adrian Seale is the licencee and owner of the business there is no need to deal with representatives who may in a lot of cases be based in Perth, but live full time or even part time in our area.
+We are based in the South West, and focus on businesses for sale in Bunbury, Busselton, Dunsborough and surrounding areas.
+Adrian Seale is the licencee and owner of the business there is no need to deal with representatives who may in a lot of cases be based in Perth, but live full time or even part time in our area.

 Buying a business is one of the major decisions in life, it is a process that when handled correctly is a pleasurable and fulfilling experience, that will also be financially rewarding.
 Done right it will set you and your family up for life.

 There are three stages of purchase, finding a suitable business, entering into a contract to secure the purchase and then taking over the business following settlement.

 The three stages of buying a business are:

 Using the services of Seale and Associates you will contact us because you have seen an advertisement on our web site, in the press or on another web site we use to market our clients business for sale.
 We only market businesses that we hold written authorities to do so from the owners.
 As licensed real estate and business agents under the Real Estate and Business Agents Act of WA we are governed by the WA Department of Commerce to ensure we comply with the law.
 This is your protection.